jbrande/PHSX815_HW4/README.md

 # PHSX815 Spring 2021 Week 2

+## Yoni edits for HW 4
+Editing CookieAnalysis.py to plot quantiles over histograms of analyzed cookie eating data.
+CookieAnalysis.py now takes three new arguments:
+-f (required) specifies the input filename
+-n (optional) specifies the number of quantiles (default 1) -scale (optional) if this is "log", the plot y-axis will be log scaled. if it is not present, or not "log", the plot y-axis will be scaled normally.

+The program saves the plot in the main directory as "analysis.jpg".

 ## Random Sampling I, Sorting, and Confidence Intervals

 This repository contains severeal types of programs: